 Does the applicant organization clearly identify their capacity for carrying out the proposed project and evaluation?
-Does the applicant demonstrate overall knowledge, skills, and abilities to carry out the proposed project under the Option to which they are applying?
-Is it clear how the applicant agency (or the particular division of a larger agency which will have responsibility for this project) is organized, the nature and scope of its work, and/or the capabilities it possesses, and do these demonstrate the ability for the applicant to successfully-complete the project?
+Does the applicant demonstrate overall knowledge, skills, and abilities to carry out the proposed project?
+Is it clear how the applicant agency (or the particular division of a larger agency which will have responsibility for this project) is organized, the nature and scope of its work, and/or the capabilities it possesses, and do these demonstrate the ability for the applicant to successfully complete the project?